ivanhanigan/spatiotemporal-multilevel-models/README.md

 We will discuss how to interpret these results in a population health context.

 An online analysis server (Rstudio in a web browser) and data repository (geoserver) are also provided

-# Spatiotemporal multilevel modelling

-This is an Open Notebook for my work on spatiotemporal multilevel modelling tips and tricks.

-Ivan Hanigan